For over 4 years, I’ve been regularly buying and testing vegan protein powders. As of this update, I’ve reviewed 35.

 My goal has always been to find the best vegan protein powder, and share those results with others.

-This page outlines the results of my testing.
+This page outlines the results of my testing, and focuses specifically on the best ones I’ve found.

-Other than taste, the scores are calculated in a repeatable way to ensure unbiased and fair results.
+Other than taste, the scores are calculated in a repeatable way to ensure unbiased and as fair results as possible.

 The Best Vegan Protein Powders I Found